-Auburn's Apparel Merchandising program is ranked #6 nationally (#1 in the South) by fashion-schools.org.
+Auburn's Apparel Merchandising program is ranked #1 in the South and #2 nationally by fashion-schools.org.

 The Apparel Merchandising Option provides students with a unique perspective on the competitive, consumer-driven marketplace.
 A foundation in textile and apparel product knowledge and business fundamentals is combined with a focus on forecasting and interpreting consumer demand.